SpaceCurve/arcadapt/quickstart.md

 ### Open a Terminal Window

-Click the Terminal icon at the top-center of the desktop, next to the Firefox icon.
+Double-click the Terminal icon at the top-center of the desktop, next to the Firefox icon.
 You will use this terminal window to load sample data into the SpaceCurve System, and to use the SpaceCurve SQL shell.